testsigmahq/testsigma-docs/src/pages/docs/agent/setup-on-windows-mac-linux.md

 <br>

 Next, you will have to register the agent.
-To Register the agent, refer to the section here: [Register the Testsigma agent](#register-the-testsigma-agent)
+To register the agent, refer to the section  *[Register the Testsigma agent](#register-the-testsigma-agent)*

 ---

-##**Start The Testsigma Agent Server As A Service**
+## **Start the Testsigma Agent server as a service**

 1. For windows - go to the command line.
 For Mac/linux - go to the terminal.
-2. Navigate to the Testsigma Agent installation folder
+2. Navigate to the Testsigma Agent installation folder.
-3. Inside the Testsigma Agent installation folder, go to the wrapper folder.
+3. Inside the Testsigma Agent installation folder, navigate to **wrapper folder> bin folder**.
-4. Inside the wrapper folder, go to the bin folder.
+4. If you want to install the agent as a service, use the command <kbd>TestsigmaAgent install</kbd>
-5. If you want to install the agent as a service, do that by giving the command `TestsigmaAgent install` [[info | NOTE:]]
+[[info | NOTE:]]
 |At present, the option to install Testsigma Agent to start automatically when system boots is only supported for windows.
-6. Inside the bin folder, you can start the Testsigma Agent as a service by giving the command - `TestsigmaAgent start`
+5. Inside the bin folder, you can start the Testsigma Agent as a service by using the command - <kbd>TestsigmaAgent start</kbd>

-To stop the service started above, you can run the command `TestsigmaAgent stop` from the same location
+To stop the service started above, you can run the command <kbd>TestsigmaAgent stop</kbd> from the same location

 Commands that work with TestsigmaAgent: